 In this example, if we had 36.8 million visits, and if our 2% conversion rate held true, we would receive more than 700,000 orders, for a total value of $73.7 million.

 seoClarity takes your variables and does the math for you, presenting you the information at a summary level (as seen above) as well as a keyword-by-keyword level.
-This information can be translated onto a slide deck and promoted internally, depending on what the numbers look like.
+This information can be translated onto a slide deck and promoted internally, within the different scenarios you select to forecast.

 Analyzing the ROI of SEO